The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Discussion and implications

 In conclusion, the characterization of the shape of the MS at the highest-mass end depends on the criterion adopted to separate between star-forming and quiescent galaxies.
 This is the case at least for TNG galaxies but could also apply to the observed galaxy population.
 UVJ selections that minimize the number of quenched galaxies (and hence classify a larger number of galaxies as star forming: e.g. the TNG UVJ cut in Fig.~\ref{fig:UVJ} in comparison to the Whitaker ones) are destined to return a MS that is more bending than those that are more conservative in classifying galaxies as star forming.
-In the case of TNG galaxies, this ambiguity is strictly connected to the way galaxies occupy the SFR-$\MS$ plane at the high-mass end.
+In the case of TNG galaxies, this ambiguity is strictly connected to the way galaxies occupy the SFR-$\MS$ plane at the high-mass end \footnote {For the sake of clarity, we stress here that even if not shown, we have computed the main sequence also by removing galaxies with unresolved SFR values.
+Our findings suggest that neither the locus of the "linear" MS nor the bending are quantitatively affected by this choice.}.
 As can be seen in Figs. \ref{fig:SFR-UVJ}, \ref{fig:SFR-MSTAR} and \ref{fig:bimodality}, TNG galaxies populate the low-SFR regions below the high-density star-forming MS without producing an obvious depression or separation or green valley: see previous Section and the absence of a clear galaxy bimodality in SFR in TNG.
 This in turn makes the classification of galaxies into two classes somewhat arbitrary, albeit operationally still viable, and the characterization of the star-forming main sequence at the highest-mass end somewhat ill defined.
 We postpone to future work the task to connect the shape of the SFR-$\MS$ plane to the timescales of the underlying quenching mechanisms in the TNG model.